google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   `TransItem` structure, which eases extensibility and simplifies the leaf structure by removing one layer of abstraction.

-- Unified leaf format and SCT signatures: the structure for both certificate and precertificate entries now includes only the TBSCertificate (whereas certificate entries in [RFC6962] included the entire certificate).
+- Unified leaf format: the structure for both certificate and precertificate entries now includes only the TBSCertificate (whereas certificate entries in [RFC6962] included the entire certificate).

 - SCT extensions: these are now typed and managed by an IANA registry.